NiharikaMysorePrakasha/NiharikaMysorePrakasha/README.md

-##Hi there! 👋 I'm Niharika Mysore Prakasha
+## Hi there 👋 I'm Niharika Mysore Prakasha

 I’m a Software Engineer with a passion for data-driven technologies and full-stack development.
 Currently pursuing my Master’s in Computer Software Engineering at Stevens Institute of Technology, I’m focused on deepening my expertise in software engineering, data analytics, and scalable system design.